 3. Eornmor High Power Outdoor Handheld Flashlight

-- HIGH-POWERED HANDHELD FLASHLIGHT : Super bright flashlights high lumens use upgraded lamp beam which provides you with two brightness : High (6000 lumens) and Low (2500 lumens).
-It is brighter than many higher-priced spotlights and flashlights and has double the lumen output compared to other led flashlights.
-Brightest Led spotlight rechargeable produce a bright focused beam with a ultra long illumination range up to 800 meters (about 2600 ft) .Lifespan is more than 100,000 hours.
+- HIGH POWERED HANDHELD FLASHLIGHT : Super bright spotlight flashlights high lumens use upgraded lamp beam which provides you with two brightness : High (6000 lumens) and Low (2500 lumens).
+It is brighter than many higher-priced spotlights and flashlights and has double the lumen output compared to other hand held spotlight.
+Led rechargeable spotlight produce a bright focused beam with a ultra long illumination range up to 800 meters (about 2600 ft) .Lifespan is more than 100,000 hours.

 - Dimensions: x 5 x 3 inches